fossasoftware/my-toolbox-crx/README.md

     * **Status Colorizer:** Add/edit/delete status rules using the table.
 Choose background/text colors, enable/disable animation, and set animation colors.
 Use the "Import" and "Export" buttons to manage presets.
 Click "Save Changes" to apply settings.
 Use "Defaults" to restore the default color set or "Reset" to clear the table.
     * **Notepad:** Type your notes using Markdown in the left pane.
 A live preview appears in the right pane.
 Content is saved automatically to your browser's sync storage.
 4. Select your preferred language (EN/UK) using the toggle switch in the options page header.
+5. Toggle **Fun Mode** in the popup to enable playful extras like a dancing duck when there are no queue tickets.
-5. The Status Colorizer will automatically apply colors to Jira statuses when you browse matching Atlassian domains (`*://*.atlassian.net/*`).
+6. The Status Colorizer will automatically apply colors to Jira statuses when you browse matching Atlassian domains (`*://*.atlassian.net/*`).
 Changes might require a page refresh to take effect initially.

 ### Technical Details